mmhancxt/HashCode2016/README.md

 # Boost 1.60 Support
 Windows:
-please install/unzip it within the following path: "C:\HashCode2016\boost_1_60_0".
-This path has been setted in the project files as addtional include path and addtional lib path.
+please install/unzip it under the following path: "C:\HashCode2016\boost_1_60_0".
+This path has been added in the visual studio project file as addtional include path and addtional lib path.
 Make sure that you can compile the code under visual studio.

 Mac OS:
 TO DO